kwkraus/HOW-Sessions/sessions/selenium/docs/3-Creating Tests.md

 For this session, the main purpose of the `dev.runsettings` file is to manage configuration options for running Selenium test.
 These parameters are stored in a section of the runsettings file called `TestRunParameters`.
 This is a list of name/value pairs that can be referenced from within the `TestBase` when executing tests.

-In our example, we default to using the Chrome WebDriver, using incognito mode, with the browser UI visible.
+Use this link [Example runsettings file](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019#example-runsettings-file) for the students to download an example runsettings file and update the TargetFrameworkVersion to the following `<TargetFrameworkVersion>FrameworkCore10</TargetFrameworkVersion>`

+Replace the existing TestRunParameters node and replace with the following

 ```xml
 <!-- Parameters used by tests at runtime -->